-Most Viewed Kannada Teasers In 24 Hours: Sudeep's Sye Raa Beats Yash's KGF Chapter 1
+Most-viewed Kannada Teasers In 24 Hours: Sudeep's Sye Raa Beats Yash's KGF Chapter 1

 In the past few years, the scope for Sandalwood films among the non-Kannada speaking audience has drastically increased.
 Often, the viewers form an image of the movie based on its teaser.
-Therefore, we decided to put together a list of the most viewed Kannada teasers in 24 hours.
+Therefore, we decided to put together a list of the most-viewed Kannada teasers in 24 hours.
 You would be surprised to learn that Sudeep's latest Telugu film Sye Raa Narasimha Reddy, the Kannada teaser of which was launched yesterday, has beaten Yash's blockbuster KGF Chapter 1's record in less than a day!
 Other Kannada films that made it to the list include Pailwaan, Seetharama Kalyana and The Villain.

 Sye Raa Narasimha Reddy (Kannada)